puccaicca/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 # The Tech Academy Basic C-Sharp Projects

-These are various C# and .NET Framework projects/assignments I made during my course at Academy of Learning
+These are various C# and .NET Framework projects/assignments I made during my course at Academy of Learning.

 <h2>Projects</h2>
 <ul>